cygni/cygni-competence-7-databases/mongodb/README.md

             { _id : 0, name : 1, cuisine : 1 }
         )

-19. The same but using '$in':
+19.The same but using '$in':

         db.restaurants.find(
             { cuisine : { $in : ["Hotdogs", "Hamburgers" ] },